brendanscarano/brendanscarano.github.io/_posts/2016-03-08-starting-with-react-native.md

 Again, I used Udemy and a course by Stephen Grinder, <a href="https://www.udemy.com/reactnative/" target="_blank">Build Apps with React Native</a> to get up to speed.

 One of the biggest challenges to overcome is getting used to the iOS style code that is needed to write an application.
 So for example a <span class="code">div</span> will become a <span class="code">View</span>, and a <span class="code">span</span> is <span class="code">Text</span>.
-Styles become an object declared either at the bottom of the file (or in a seperate one all together), and there are several components native to the phone such as <span class="code">ActivityIndicatoryIOS</span>, <span class="code">TextInput</span>, <span class="code">Navigator</span> and many others.It's only once you start working through some examples, and going through the tutorials that these start to feel like second nature.
+Styles become an object declared either at the bottom of the file (or in a separate one all together), and there are several components native to the phone such as <span class="code">ActivityIndicatoryIOS</span>, <span class="code">TextInput</span>, <span class="code">Navigator</span> and many others.
+It's only once you start working through some examples, and going through the tutorials that these start to feel like second nature.

 <h4 class="blog-header">Building My First React Native App</h4>